-- First of all, continuing on our previous example, as industry 1 expands while industry 2 contracts, in principle, the displaced workers from industry 2 can be re-employed in industry 1.
-Of course, transitional assistance, such as unemployment benefits and re-training grants and subsidies, may be required.
-Unemployment benefits can be financed as part of the social safety net whereas re-training grants and subsidies should probably be financed through some kind of taxes on the "winners". - Secondly, industry 1 will now have higher profits, both from its expansion of output due to increased exports and the higher price of good 1 that it produces, and will therefore pay higher taxes on its profits.
-It is reasonable to levy an additional transitional surtax on its profits due to the increased exports.
+First of all, continuing on our previous example in Section 7, as industry 1 expands while industry 2 contracts, in principle, the displaced workers from industry 2 can be reemployed in industry 1.
+Of course, transitional assistance, such as unemployment benefits and retraining grants and subsidies, may be required.
+Unemployment benefits can be financed as part of the general social safety net, whereas retraining and re-employment grants and subsidies can be financed directly and indirectly through some kinds of taxes imposed on the "winners".
+It would be simplest to tax the "winners", with the proceeds going into general government revenue, and to pay for the transitional retraining and re-employment grants and subsidies directly as part of the general government expenditure.
+Secondly, two different kinds of taxes on the "winners" will be needed.
+First, there should be a surtax on the industry that benefits from the introduction of trade.
+Second, there should also be a surtax to be borne by the consumers that benefit from the introduction of trade.

-- This surtax can be imposed on the profits of industry 1 attributable to the increase in exports of good 1.
-It can be estimated as (the value of exports of good 1 in period two minus the value of exports of good 1 in period 1)/(the value of total sales, domestic and export combined, of good 1 in period two) x (total profits from the production of good 1 in period two) x t, where t is a fraction between 0 and 1.
-It is probably reasonable to set t to be somewhere between 0.1 and 0.25. - This surtax applies only for the current period and only if exports of good 1 has increased.
-In the subsequent period, if there is no increase in exports of good 1, then there is no surtax liability, as additional exports is either zero or negative.
-The virtue of this formula is that it can be easily applied at the firm level and it stops applying automatically when steady state, that is, no additional period-to-period increase in exports, is reached.
-In practice, the surtax rate t should be set so that together with other additional surtaxes, they can cover the cost of transitional assistance needed by workers in industry 2.
+In our example, industry 1 will have higher profits after the economy opens to the world, both from its expansion of output due to increased exports and from the higher price of good 1 that it produces, and will therefore have to pay higher taxes on its profits.
+It is reasonable to levy an additional transitional surtax on the part of its profits attributable to the increased exports of good 1.
+It can be estimated as (the value of exports of good 1)2/(the value of total sales, domestic and export combined, of good 1) 3 × (total profits from the production of good 1) × t, where t, the rate of surtax on profits attributable to the increase in exports, is a fraction between 0 and 1.
+It is probably reasonable to set t to be somewhere between 0.1 and 0.25.
+This surtax applies only to the current period, in arrears, and only if exports of good 1 are either zero or negative so that there is no increase, there is no surtax liability.
+The virtue of such a formula is that it can be easily applied at the firm level, and it stops applying automatically when a steady state, that is, no additional period-to-period increase in exports, is reached.